 The State Infrastructure Program assists local communities in financing local public infrastructure improvements.
-District One has approximately $29,486,000 in OPWC funding, available through the State Capital Improvement Program and Revolving Loan Program, and the Local Transportation Improvement Program in PY 2020.
+District One has approximately $29,533,000 in OPWC funding, available through the State Capital Improvement Program and Revolving Loan Program, and the Local Transportation Improvement Program (LTIP) in Round 2022–2023.

 - The State Capital Improvement Program (SCIP)

 A combined grant/loan program based on funding from general obligation bonds.
 SCIP funds will cover up to 90% of a project’s total cost if it is a repair or replacement project.
 New and expansion projects will be funded up to 50% of the total project’s cost.

 As SCIP loans are repaid, those funds are set aside for the RLP.
 The loans are interest-free and the term based on the useful life of the infrastructure.
 Applicants can request up to 100% funding in the form of a loan.Infrastructure improvement projects eligible for SCIP Assistance include:

 - Stormwater and sanitary collection, storage and treatment facilities

 A grant program for roads and bridge projects only, based on funding provided from gasoline taxes.